 This means that if your site takes more than three seconds to load, you lose almost half of your visitors before they even arrive on your site.

 This means that there is no space for low performing websites in Google.
-If you are planning to rank your website high in organic search results then you need to optimize the website for both - desktop and mobile version.
+If you are planning to rank your website high in organic search results then you need to optimize the website for both - desktop and mobile versions.

 How your website speed influences user experience

 Ok, let’s imagine that your potential customers were able to find your website in one or another way.
 Now your task is to make them stay there for some time, to let discover the information or goods you have prepared and to leave them satisfied with this journey.
+That's all building blocks of the positive user experience.

 It can be difficult to determine why, exactly, someone has left your landing page—poor audience targeting?
 Not enough catching content?
 The lack of multimedia?